-- The Manitowoc County Transportation Coordinating Committee (TCC) continues to meet and function properly. - The Manitowoc Mobility Manager works to assure that there are efficiencies in transportation programs, and has helped to improve coordination and communication between agencies. - · Manitowoc County has a well developed Marketing Plan for the Ride-Share program. - · The Manitowoc Mobility Manager position has been embraced by stakeholders within the county. - There has been a good working relationship between the Manitowoc County TCC and Mobility Manager. - · Manitowoc County is committed to providing cost efficient and dependable services. - The ADRC of the Lakeshore has a Resource Directory (for the elderly and disabled); this directory has been updated, and the online directory is always up to date. - During Manitowoc County Emergency Drills, the ADRC of the Lakeshore always has a comprehensive list of all persons needing assistance in the event of an emergency evacuation. - The Mobility Manager processes applications efficiently.
-The process takes 1 to 2 days (it used to take over 2 weeks). - RideScheduler software bridges a gap between the two organizations by allowing ADRC and Maritime Metro Transit (MMT) to have access to the same up-to-date database information in real time to serve the public.
+- The Manitowoc County Transportation Coordinating Committee (TCC) continues to meet and function properly. - The Manitowoc Mobility Manager works to assure that there are efficiencies in transportation programs, and has helped to improve coordination and communication between agencies. - The Manitowoc Mobility Manager position has been embraced by stakeholders within the county. - There has been a good working relationship between the Manitowoc County TCC and Mobility Manager. - Manitowoc County is committed to providing cost efficient and dependable services. - The ADRC of the Lakeshore has a Resource Directory (for the elderly and disabled); this directory has been updated, and the online directory is always up to date. - The Mobility Manager processes applications efficiently.
+The process takes 1 to 2 days (it used to take over 2 weeks). - RideScheduler software bridges a gap between the two organizations by allowing ADRC and MMT to have access to the same up-to-date database information in real time to serve the public.
 It also assists with required reporting.